resbaz/nectar-cloud-lessons/Planning/lesson_III.md

-#Lesson III: Accessing, and moving data to and from your new computer (45min)
+#Lesson III: Accessing your new computer (45min)

 ##Learning objectives

-By the end of this lesson, participants will be able to securely access a running VM via ssh (without using passwords), and be able to move files to and from it using scp and Cyberduck.
+By the end of this lesson, participants will be able to securely access a running VM via ssh (without using passwords).

 ##Motivation

 In order to work with NeCTAR VM's, researchers need to know to access their VM's so that they can do basic maintenance.
-They also need to know how to transfer files between their desktop and their VM.
+This knowledge is also a foundation for securely moving files between a VM and the researchers desktop, which is covered in the next lesson, Lesson IV.

 ##Story

 Anna Prentice has found that her Drupal instance is suitable for the publishing that she wants to do.

 But she is becoming a little worried that she hasn't done any security upgrades on it since she launched it.
-She also knows that there are files on the VM that should be backed up off of the machine.
-So she uses Cyberduck to bring them down to her local desktop.

 ##Tasks

 The students will relaunch the machine that they shut down in the previous example, then they will ssh into it, and perform the needed security upgrades.

-Then they will move a file to the server from their local machine by means of scp.

-Next they will install Cyberduck, and use it to move files between the two machines.

 ##Covers

-SSH, SCP
+SSH

 ##Concepts

-The shell, moving files between machines.
+The shell.

 ##Notes